-The history of Hughes originates in a temporary school that opened in 1913.
-The original West Hill portable housed a split 1st-2nd grade class.
-It served the developing neighborhood of West Hill (later Olympic Heights), site of numerous inexpensive homes on view lots.
+The history of Hughes originates in a temporary school called the West Hill School that opened in 1913 at the corner of 35th Avenue SW and W Webster Street.
+The original West Hill portable housed a split 1st-2nd grade class, while students from older grades went to Gatewood.
+It served the developing neighborhood of West Hill (later Olympic Heights), a neighborhood of numerous inexpensive homes on view lots.
 The neighborhood boomed during World War I when many people found jobs at the West Seattle steel mill, lumber mill, and shipyards.
 By 1918, West Hill had two portables, the second housing a 2nd-3rd grade class.

-A new High Point building was built and reopened in 1988, but Hughes carried on, without renovations, through June 1989; then it was held in surplus for several years until it was needed as an interim site.
+A new High Point building was built, and the school reopened in 1988.
+Hughes stayed open without renovations for another year before it closed as a school in 1989.
+Hughes was maintained as a closed but essential building for several years until it was needed as an interim site to support future capital construction projects.
 In January 1998, it became the temporary home for Highland Park students while their school was being replaced.
-The Highland Park students returned to their new school in September 1999, and students from Concord entered Hughes and stayed there until June 2000 prior to the opening of their new building.
+Highland Park students returned to their new school in September 1999.
+Students from Concord entered Hughes and stayed there until June 2000, when their newly renovated and constructed school building opened.

 Location: NE corner of 35th Avenue SW & W Webster